 A simple process to ensure that all Health Safety and Wellbeing initiatives have been assessed and approved by the Centre of Expertise to ensure the initiative is appropriate, evidence based, aligned to the BT HSW strategy and is a wise use of resources and funds.
+If the event is with a charitable organisation for the purposes of promoting fundraising activity/awareness/campaign, then the charity team should be contacted.
 See Appendix E for the form.